AdobeDocs/experience-manager-desktop-app.en/help/install-configure-app-v1.md

 # Install and configure AEM desktop app {#install-and-configure-aem-desktop-app}

-Install and configure AEM desktop app to work with AEM Assets servers and download the assets to your local filesystem.
+Install and configure AEM desktop app to work with AEM Assets servers and download the assets to your local file system.
 To use AEM desktop app,

 * Ensure that your AEM server version is supported by AEM desktop app.
 See the [compatibility matrix](release-notes-of-v1.md#compatibilitymatrix).
 * Download and install the application.